rupalkhilari/genome-designer/server/data/README.md

 ## Overview

-This section of the API is for saving Projects and Blocks.
-Projects are saved as directories, and versioned under git.
-Blocks are directories under projects.
-Using the provided persistence interface, git versioning should be handled automatically.
+This section of the API is for saving Projects, Blocks, and Orders.

+Each project is a directory.
+It's manifest and information about all the blocks are saved `/data/`, which is versioned using git.
+Projects also contain orders, which are not versioned.

 Sequences are saved under their md5 hash, and in a separate folder.
 The md5 is computed on the client, and `block.sequence.md5` notes this value, which is used for retrieving the sequence.